pangeo-forge/pangeo-forge-recipes/docs/pangeo_forge_recipes/recipe_user_guide/file_patterns.md

 ```

 This is a relatively common way to organize data files:
-- There are two different "variables" (temperature and salinity), stored in separate files.
+- There are two different "variables" (temperature and humidity), stored in separate files.
 - There is a sequence of 10 files for each variable.
 We will assume that this
   represents the "time" axis of the data.